vishnuagbly/google_sign_in_all_platforms/google_sign_in_all_platforms/README.md

 ### API Reference

+> **📖 Complete API Documentation**: For comprehensive API documentation with detailed method signatures, parameters, and examples, visit the [**pub.dev API reference**](https://pub.dev/documentation/google_sign_in_all_platforms/latest/).

+The following sections provide a quick overview of the main classes and methods:

 #### GoogleSignInParams

 This class contains all the parameters that might be needed for performing the Google sign-in operation.